PrakyathReddy/jenkins/pipeline-to-test-agent-configuration/README.md

 new item > pipeline > pipeline script from scm > update repo url & branch name > provide path to jenkinsfile on repo Click Build Now

+Steps followed by jenkins can be seen in the console
+1. git repo cloned
+2. checked if docker container specified as agent exists or not
+3. created docker container to run agent
+4. command mentioned in 'test' stage executed
+5. docker container terminated after job was completed